MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/start-web-api-project-visual-studio-csharp.md

 ### New Project

-1. In Visual Studio, click **New Project**.
+1. In Visual Studio 2017, click **New Project**.
 The **New Project** dialog is displayed.
-1. In the left navigation pane under **Templates**, select **Visual C#**.
+1. In the left navigation pane under **Installed**, select **Visual C#**.
-1. In the list of templates, select **Console Application**.
-(Alternately choose the project type suited to your solution.)
+1. In the list of templates, select **Console Application (.NET Framework)**.
 All of the Web API C# samples are console applications.

   ![A new console app project dialog in CDS for Apps](../media/new-project.PNG "A new console app project dialog in CDS for Apps")

 1. In the text boxes near the bottom of the form, supply the project name and location, and then select OK.
-(For this topic, the solution name `StartWebAPI-CS` was used.)
+(For this topic, the solution name `SimpleWebAPI-CS` was used.)
 The initial solution files will be generated and the solution loaded into Visual Studio.

 1. Under the **Project** menu, open the project’s properties form and verify the target framework is set to **.NET Framework 4.6.2** or higher.